MrTwixxy/aoc-2025-hardcaml/day1/README.md

 dune test
 ```

-Test inputs are imported and parsed and in `test/test.ml`, while the actual input files are located in the `tests` directory
+Test inputs are imported and parsed in `test/test.ml`, while the actual input files are located in the `tests` directory

 ### Generating Verilog